POWSM: A Phonetic Open Whisper-Style Speech Foundation Model: Results

 \subsection{\POWSM generalizes well to unseen languages}

 \autoref{tab:main-unseen} reports PFER on datasets with unseen languages and language variation.
 Results indicate that \POWSM achieves strong performance across these datasets, and handles both dialectal and L2 variation effectively.
 Notably, our method outperforms ZIPA trained on the same data and even exceeds ZIPA trained with extra pseudo-labeled data, achieving the best results on unseen languages while performing three additional tasks.
-This shows the effectiveness of our multi-task approach.
 While \POWSM lags behind Wav2Vec2Phoneme on socio-phonetic variations, we attribute this to its self-supervised learning with over 60k hours of speech (from wav2vec 2.0 \citep{baevski2020wav2vec}) prior to the supervised learning stage.

 {\ding{51}} {\ding{55}}